NaufalFajri/gta_dat_camera/README.md

 # GTA DAT Camera
-just reference, not converted to addon
+just reference and not addon io. i'm not going do that

 todo?
 - interpolation